TooTallNate/keypress/README.md

 Previous to Node `v0.8.x`, there was an undocumented `"keypress"` event that `process.stdin` would emit when it was a TTY.
+Some people discovered this hidden gem, and started using it in their own code.

 Now in Node `v0.8.x`, this `"keypress"` event does not get emitted by default, but rather only when it is being used in conjuction with the `readline` (or by